We put words together to form ideas. The sets of rules we follow to do so successfully is grammar.

 Without grammar, little of what is said or written would make any sense.
 The ideas would only make sense to the person that said them.
 So, if you want to communicate – to share ideas and be heard – you need grammar.
 Grammar is your fierce ally.

-This is a chart with the 8 parts of speech*.
-Parts of speech are the names of different types of words in grammar, like "nouns" and "verbs".
+This is a chart with the 8 basic parts of speech*.
 Each part has a unique purpose and way to use them.
 It is important to understand how to use them.
 Practicing is the best way to learn them.
 The definitions of each are below the chart.
 Parts of ...

 There are several Verb Tenses, each tense indicates a Time when something happens - like Past, Present, Future.
 Verb Tenses and the Times they refer to can be confusing.
 This chart will help you to understand the differences, and when to use the Ten...